ncsu-decifr/tbas-tutorial/tutorial4.md

-# T-BAS v2.1 Tutorial 4: Using cifr phyloXML to cumulatively update trees
+# Tutorial 4: Using cifr phyloXML to cumulatively update trees

 1. 1) In this tutorial we will show how you can perform consecutive placements on the same tree.
 This is useful to build on a previous placement run with additional sequence data.
 To start, go to the T-BAS start page (https://tbas.hpc.ncsu.edu/start) and click on the Upload Tree button (see arrow).
 ![](images/tbas-tutorial4/Tutorial4.1.png)